sumup-oss/circuit-ui/MIGRATION.md

 | one | m   |
 | two | s   |

-optional but recommended migrations:

-- 🤖 `no-renamed-props`
-- 🤖 `no-deprecated-components`
-- 🤖 `no-deprecated-custom-properties` (ESLint & Stylelint)
+The typography design tokens have been updated accordingly (🤖 `no-deprecated-custom-properties` (ESLint & Stylelint)):

-- Consolidated and renamed the `typography` tokens:

 | Old                                     | New                      |
 | --------------------------------------- | ------------------------ |